Client: Major Eastern IOC

-In 2019, SAE Inc. (SAE) was approached by Eversource Energy to provide a grounding solution for a transmission line application in Middletown, Connecticut.
+In 2019, SAE Inc. (SAE) was approached to provide a grounding solution for a transmission line application in Connecticut.
 Posed with the challenge of grounding in areas with rocky conditions.
 SAE’s Conducrete® and ConduForm™ enhanced solutions were used to create a more effective grounding system, as it reduced the length of counterpoise required to meet utility performance targets and environmental, geographical restrictions.

-In 2018, AltaLink L.P. contacted SAE Inc. (SAE) with regards to achieving the targeted trip ground impedance levels on one of the utility’s circuits, in Banff, Alberta.
+In 2018, SAE was contacted with regards to achieving the targeted trip ground impedance levels on one of the utility’s circuits, in Alberta.
 SAE’s ConduDisc®, ConduFlow® and Conducrete® were used to successfully create an effective and easy to install grounding solution.

 Client: Liberty Utilities Hollister